ViscousTests/website/content/docs/morality/efficient-living-and-morality.md

 times a basic income requirement on experiences commonly :(.

+## Practical Consequences

+### Assumption 6: People have some control over their interests

+Exposure to different people/environments can lead to adoption of a variety of different interests.
+Old interests can fade if experienced in new light.

+I don't believe that a particular person's passions are out in the world, are immutable, and just require discovery.

+This means that people are not necessarily trapped in inefficient (and therefore immoral) interests.

+### What would I choose?

+One practical way to engage with this line of thinking is to try the following creative thinking exercise.
+Pretend you are creating a person (say yourself) and need to determine what that person will be interested in or passionate about.
+What would you choose for them?
+Why?
+What's stopping you from adopting those interests?

 ## Footnotes

 I recently listed to part of Peter Attia's podcast with the author of ["Die with